 Universities in the Netherlands for international students

 In QS University Rankings, all Dutch universities ranked in the top 350 with eight ranked among the top 150 universities in the world.
-The top Dutch universities in their list were , Delft University of Technology, , and
+The top Dutch universities in their list were the University of Amsterdam, Delft University of Technology, Leiden University, Utrecht University, and the University of Groningen, respectively.

-All universities in the Netherlands teach more than 40 English undergraduate and postgraduate degrees, while Leiden University and Amsterdam of University teach more than 100 courses in English.
-However, not all universities offer undergraduate degrees in English across all subjects (University of Groningen and Maastricht University offer the most), while postgraduate qualifications are more commonly taught in English.
+All universities in the Netherlands teach more than 40 English undergraduate and postgraduate degrees.
+However, not all universities offer undergraduate degrees in English across all subjects.
+Postgraduate qualifications are more commonly available in English.

 Dutch university fees depend on your nationality and age, besides what you choose to study in the Netherlands.
-There are special Dutch university fees for EU/EEA nationals, which are set by the Dutch government, and tuition fee loans or Dutch scholarships are available.
+There are special Dutch university fees for EU/EEA nationals, set by the Dutch government.
+Tuition fee loans or Dutch scholarships are available.
 Otherwise, you pay the institutional Dutch university fees (up to 10 times more).
 The fees at private institutions can be substantially higher.

-Additional student costs of living in the Netherlands are estimated at around €800–1,100 per month, although many student discounts are offered in musuems, cinemas, bars, and restaurants.
+Additional student costs of living in the Netherlands are estimated at around €800–1,100 per month.
+However, many student discounts are available in musuems, cinemas, bars, and restaurants.

-Provided you meet the conditions, there are many options for scholarships in the Netherlands which you can see in this guide to grants and scholarships in the Netherlands.
+If you meet the conditions, there are many options for scholarships, which you can see in this guide to grants and scholarships in the Netherlands.
 You can also find an extensive list of Nuffic scholarships, or use the government’s search tool to find a range of the Netherlands’ scholarships available.
 If a scholarship doesn’t apply, read other ways to finance your studies in the Netherlands.

 There are more than 90,000 international students studying in the Netherlands — Germany tops the international student list — and information on fees, qualifications, and study programs are widely available in English.
 Students should first contact the institution offering the course, which will specify what education qualifications are required for admission to study in the Netherlands for international students.